 The European Investment Bank, or EIB, is the bank of the European Union.
-As one of the biggest and most influential banks in Europe, the EIB is looking to hire the best candidates out there for their roles.
-Therefore, they have designed a challenging recruitment process which includes, at various stages, psychometric testing and interviews.
-If you are thinking of applying for a position at the European Investment Bank, it is a good idea to begin your preparation in advance.
-This article lays out the recruitment process, its stages and how you can best prepare.
-Beyond this, it is recommended to research the EIB’s background, recent work, and latest news to give you the well rounded preparation you will need to get that job.
+As one of the biggest and most influential banks in Europe, the EIB looks to fill its positions with the best candidates.
+Therefore, it has designed a challenging recruitment process that includes, at various stages, psychometric testing and interviews.
+If you are thinking of applying for a position at the European Investment Bank, it is worthwhile to prepare in advance.

-Be prepared for any questions about your CV and career or study experience so far – expect your interviewers to delve deep into the information you provided in your initial application.
+Be prepared for any questions about your CV and career or educational experiences so far.
+Expect your interviewers to delve deep into the information you provided in your initial application.
 Make sure you give concrete examples that show you understand the value of your experiences and the qualities they have helped you develop.
-Be sure to link these qualities to the skills required for your role at the European Investment Bank and be ready to give real life examples for every question asked.
+Be sure to link these qualities to the skills required for your role at the European Investment Bank, and be ready to give real life examples for every question asked.

-EIB Aptitude Tests If EIB sees potential, you will be invited to complete two aptitude tests and a personality test provided by Cubiks.
-These tests are used to determine whether you have the knowledge, skills and personality to join EIB.
+If EIB sees potential, you will be invited to complete two aptitude tests and a personality test supplied by Cubiks.
+The application process for some positions also includes a case study.
+These tests are used to determine whether you have the knowledge, skills, and personality to join EIB.
 To help put your best foot forward, make sure you know what to expect from these tests by preparing beforehand.

-Verbal reasoning tests demonstrate your ability to comprehend, analyse and interpret often complex or specialised written information.
+Verbal reasoning tests demonstrate your ability to comprehend, analyse, and interpret often complex or specialised written information.
 You will find a short paragraph of text followed by multiple choice or true or false questions.
-You will be expected to work through them fairly rapidly, with less than a minute to answer each question.
+You are expected to work through these questions fairly rapidly, with less than a minute to answer each one.

 Deductive reasoning questions measure your ability to draw conclusions from established facts.
 You may be expected to complete scenarios or recognise the strengths or weaknesses of a particular argument.

-Inductive reasoning questions work in the opposite way to deductive reasoning, as you might expect.
-Rather than drawing a conclusion from a set of given principles, you need to show how a specific example or set of occurrences lead you to define a certain principle or rule.
+Inductive reasoning questions work in the opposite way of deductive reasoning, as you might expect.
+Rather than drawing a conclusion from a set of given principles, you must show how a specific example or set of occurrences can lead you to define a certain principle or rule.

-EIB Case StudySome roles may also require you to complete a case study in the application process.
-The subject matter of the case studies is role related, for example IT roles will be using tech-based materials.
-The most difficult element of this assessment is working through a lot of material in a limited amount of time.
-Our case study practice pack can help you plan out how best to manage your time during the assessment.
+The subject matter of EIB's case studies is related to specific positions.
+For example, applicants for IT positions use tech-based materials.
+The most difficult element of this assessment is working through a mass of material in a limited amount of time.
+Our case study practice pack can help you plan how to best manage your time during the assessment.

 Some of the most common questions asked during the recruitment process for the EIB are:

 Prepare a few questions of your own to ask at the end of the interview.
-This demonstrates a high level of interest in the job in question, as well as showing general initiative.
-It could also be a chance to give more information about yourself that you feel will impress but which did not come up in the interview itself.
+Doing so demonstrates a high level of interest in the job in question, as well as shows general initiative.
+This may also present a chance to provide more information about yourself that you feel will impress the interviewer but which did not come up in the interview itself.

-Try to relax—the interview begins from the moment you step into the building.
-Thorough preparation beforehand is proven to boost confidence and give your application its greatest chance of success.
+Try to relax—the interview begins the moment you step into the building.
+Preparation beforehand is proven to boost your confidence and give your application its greatest chance of success.
 Our free guide to interviews PDF has some useful tips to help you get over this last hurdle.